oleks/docker-in5570v20/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-blue.svg)](LICENSE.md)

-The recommended way to use this Docker image is to go to the directory where you have your Emerald code (and not much else!), and run the following (Linux/macOS) command:
+The slightly long-winded way to use this Docker image is to go to the directory where you have your Emerald code (and not much else!), and run the following (Linux/macOS) command:

 ```
 docker run \